Characters: Nodame Cantabile

 - Friend to All Children: Nodame has a very easy time making friends with children.

-- Girls Love Stuffed Animals: And puppets and figurines.
-Much of the mess that makes up Nodame's room is this.
+- Girls Love Stuffed Animals: Along with puppets and figurines, much of the mess that makes up Nodame's room is this.
+She rejects strongly when Chiaki cleans up and considers throwing them away.

 - Hidden Buxom: Nodame usually wears extremely loose fitting shirts and sweaters.
 That's why it comes as a surprise to Chiaki that she's actually quite well endowed.